-This graph shows the average and median amounts given to religious organizations in 2010 by U.S. geographic location, among U.S. donor households.
+This graph shows the average and median amounts given to religious organizations in 2012 by U.S. geographic location, among U.S. donor households.

-- Though households in the Pacific region gave at the lowest rate to religious organizations, those that did give donated an above average amount to these organizations. - The average gift to religious organizations from donor households in the West South Central region was over twice that of donor households from the Mid Atlantic region. - Among all U.S. donor households, the average gift to religious organizations was \$2,156 (median=\$800). - Region definitions can be found on the previous page.
+- Though households in the Pacific region gave at the lowest rate to religious organizations, those that did give donated the fourth most on average to these organizations. - The average gift to religious organizations from donor households in the West South Central region was over two and a half times that of donor households from the North East region. - Among all U.S. donor households, the average gift to religious organizations was \$2,333 (median=\$1,000). - Region definitions can be found on the previous page.